South Lawn: Tennis and basketball court

 A tennis court was first installed during the Theodore Roosevelt administration on the south lawn.
 Since then, the court has been moved several times, eventually landing in its current position in the south-west area.
 President Obama had basketball court lines and removable baskets installed so he could play full court basketball.
 Located just west of the tennis and basketball court is a half-court basketball area that also housed a horseshoe pit.
+In 2020, a new tennis pavilion was built by the firm Steven W. Spandle Architect.